What to do with rhubarb?

 Yes, rhubarb ketchup

 We went so far as to make rhubarb ketchup - which we call “rhu-up”.
-Although it’s not exactly our favorite, it is a conversation piece.
-We’re down to our last couple of jars from 2015!
+Although it’s not exactly our favorite, it is a conversation piece for years!
 I mainly use it in place of chutney for roasts or for a sauce on a hot pork or roast beef sandwich since onion is the dominating flavor.

 Our go-tos

 Our go-tos have been rhubarb oatmeal and rhubarb pancakes.
 My rhubarb oatmeal recipe is pretty basic and only takes a few extra minutes to make.
-I can sweeten by adding pureed frozen strawberries.
-Unfortunately we ran out of frozen strawberries so now I have to add a little sugar (my husband says it’s a lot) to my oatmeal, but the rest of my family just sprinkles in some blueberries to sweeten it.
+I can sweeten the sauce without adding sugar by adding pureed frozen strawberries.
+Unfortunately, we ran out of frozen strawberries, so now I have to add a little sugar (my husband says it’s a lot) to my oatmeal, but the rest of my family just sprinkles in some blueberries to sweeten it.

 Batter (left), pancakes on the griddle (back center), cooked rhubarb (right) and cooked pancakes (front center) - yum!